mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   the wire protocol version range supported by the server.
   Both default to 0.
   `Use min and maxWireVersion only to determine compatibility`_.
+* me: The hostname or IP, and the port number, that this server was configured with in the replica set.
+Default null.
 * hosts, passives, arbiters: Sets of addresses.
   This server's opinion of the replica set's members, if any.
   These `hostnames are normalized to lower-case`_.